Ahmedkhalil-Mama/KNIIME-Workflow-Binding-Poses-and-Energies-Calculation-of-Linear-Peptides/README.md

 -  A Docking Grid of Adsorbent (.sbc or .maegz).
 Both file types can be generated using the _Receptor Grid Generation tool_ on Maestro Schrödinger.
 -  Input parameters for the workflow as an Excel sheet (.xlsx)

-Examples of the input files are provided in the XX
+Examples of the input files are provided in the [input](☻Example/Input)

 The Output files consist in:
 - A Maestro Project File (.prj), which containts the different binding poses of the target molecules.
 - Excel sheets (.xlsx), which containt the different binding energies of the target molecules.

-Examples of the stated output files can be found under XX
+Examples of the stated output files can be found under [output](☻Example/Output)

 # Contacts
 If you have any question regarding this KNIME workflow, you can contact us: